kriolog/organic_basic_chat/README.md

-A very basic node.js and organic-node -based chat implemented for educational purposes.
+A very basic node.js and node-organic -based chat implemented for educational purposes.